tillbiskup/fitpy/docs/index.rst

 FitPy documentation
 ====================

 Welcome!
 This is the documentation for FitPy – a **framework** for the **advanced fitting of models to spectroscopic data** focussing on **reproducibility**.
 Supported are semi-stochastic sampling of starting conditions, global fitting of several datasets at once, and fitting several concurrent models to one dataset.
 FitPy builds upon and extends the `ASpecD framework <https://www.aspecd.de/>`_.
-At the same time, it relies on the `SciPy software stack <https://www.scipy.org/>`_ for its fitting capabilities.
+At the same time, it relies on the `SciPy software stack <https://www.scipy.org/>`_ and on `Lmfit <https://lmfit.github.io/lmfit-py/>`_ for its fitting capabilities.

 Making use of the concept of **recipe-driven data analysis**, actual fitting **no longer requires programming skills**, but is as simple as writing a text file defining both, the model and the fitting parameters in an organised way.
 Curious?
 Have a look at the following example:

 .. code-block:: yaml
     :linenos:

+    format:
+      type: ASpecD recipe
+      version: '0.2'

     datasets:
       - /path/to/dataset